Geoffrey-Owuor/staffproductpurchase/Payroll Dashboard - Major remaining areas.md

 Test updating a request with refresh of approval cards - Done Create a context for payment tracking approval cards - Done

-Once you approve (for any role) - you cannot delete - Pending The concatenation for the period given & mode of payments (payment terms and user credit period) - Pending
+Once you approve (for any role) - you cannot delete - Done The concatenation for the period given & mode of payments (payment terms and user credit period) - Pending - Done

+SHOW VARIABLES; -- All settings

+-- Common ones
+SHOW VARIABLES LIKE 'innodb_buffer_pool_size';
+SHOW VARIABLES LIKE 'key_buffer_size';
+SHOW VARIABLES LIKE 'query_cache_size';
+SHOW VARIABLES LIKE 'sort_buffer_size';
+SHOW VARIABLES LIKE 'join_buffer_size';
+SHOW VARIABLES LIKE 'read_buffer_size';

+Check if a port is available in windows command prompt: netstat -ano | findstr :1556 (Our default port)

+our url will be http://192.168.0.27:1556 (our url)

+(DEPLOYMENT TO PRODUCTION REMAINING) - EXPLORE THIS --HOSTING YOUR APPLICATION (Intranet Server Host) WITH PM2-- --With best deployment practices - like utilizing all the cores of the server's cpu and such -- Restrarting the application when it fails to run (PM2)